amilkey1/SMC/README.md

 # conf tutorial
 The file proj.conf is used to specify program settings:

-datafile: specify the name of the nexus file containing the raw sequence data
+`datafile`: specify the name of the nexus file containing the raw sequence data

-nparticles: number of particles to use in the SMC
+`nparticles`: number of particles to use in the SMC

 proposal: specify the prior-prior or prior-post proposal (default is prior-post if nothing is specified)